Why would you choose something that FORCES your body to expel a baby, rather than working with you and your baby?

 It’s definitely time to stop blindly trusting and seriously research everything!

 Did you know that the package insert warns AGAINST the use of this induction when it’s not medically indicated?

-We know that elective, induced labor in healthy women at term carries a more than doubling of risk of emergency Caesarean, compared with natural (unforced) labor.
+We know that elective, induced labor in healthy women at term more than doubles the risk of emergency Caesarean, compared with natural (unforced) labor.

 Pitocin – a useful drug that improved obstetrics and gave us options to help women in ways we weren’t able to before!